- Aadhaar Card: An Overview

-- It is considered that linking of the Aadhaar number with the PAN card is part of the government drive against black money.
+- It is considered that linking the Aadhaar number with the PAN card is part of the government’s drive against black money.
 It also promotes the government initiative of making digital India under which all government records are being digitalized.
 It is mandatory to link Aadhaar with PAN

-- Aadhaar is a 12 digit number which is issued by the Unique Identification Authority of India (UIDAI) to the people residing in India, while PAN is a 10-digit alphanumeric number allotted by the I-T department to a person, firm or entity in India.
+- Aadhaar is a 12 digit number that is issued by the Unique Identification Authority of India (UIDAI) to the people residing in India, while PAN is a 10-digit alphanumeric number allotted by the I-T department to a person, firm, or entity in India.